manyworldss/manyworldss/README.md

-- I’m looking to collaborate on mobile app projects.
+- I’m looking to collaborate on interesting projects!
 - How to reach me - linkedin is preferred! www.linkedin.com/in/rapheal-suber-531163247.

 <!---